kevgo/jsonc-js/README.md

 import * as jsonc from "jsonc-reader"

 // load JSONC from a file
-const config = await jsonc.load("my-config.jsonc")
+const config = await jsonc.load("../my-config.jsonc")

 // parse a JSONC string
 const jsoncText = `